gabrielmaialva33/genscan-api/README.md

 ## :bookmark: About

-**Base ACL** is a modular access control list API built with AdonisJS v6 that provides a robust foundation for authentication and role-based access control.
-The API follows clean architecture principles with clear separation of concerns and is designed to serve as a base for multiple projects.
+**genscan-api** is a modular API for genealogical scanning and analysis, built with AdonisJS v6.
+It provides a robust foundation for authentication, role-based access control, and management of genealogical data.
+The API follows clean architecture principles with a clear separation of concerns.

 ### 🏗️ Architecture Overview